How Spicy Do You Want Your Modern Data Stack?

 Extra Hot MDS 🌶️🌶️🌶️🌶️

 Companies with a strong data foundation should be able to fulfill the data needs of GTM teams quickly as well as empower them to self-serve their needs with minimum reliance on the data team.
-This can result in multiple tools with overlapping capabilities to co-exist in harmony to cater to the growing needs of different teams.
+This can result in multiple tools with overlapping capabilities co-existing in harmony to cater to the growing needs of different teams.

 Product analytics and BI can co-exist, and so can CDP and reverse ETL — they solve different problems for different people and as long as the derived value exceeds the ongoing costs, there’s no good reason to not empower people with the tools they want.